 There is something to be said for universality.
 The 3.5mm jack plug is fairly universal.
 Is there something better?
 Perhaps.
-I assume that it’s better for me to connect my E17K to my laptop with the USB cable than it is to use a double-ended jack cable plugged into the auxiliary input of the DAC.
+I assume that it’s probably better for me to connect DACs to my laptops with the USB cables than it is to use an analogue connection.
 Is there a noticeable difference in the quality of the sound from using a USB cable?
 Probably not, although I’m sure there are machines which can produce graphs that show the sound improves.
-I do have a pair of Logitech USB headphones (H330), but the earpieces don’t produce especially good sound.
-The signal from the laptop may be better, but if it’s not being played through better kit, it doesn’t matter.

 Bluetooth seems ridiculously overrated beyond very short distances and direct lines of sight between the transmitter and receiver.
-It gets rid of real cables, but there are still the limits of virtual ones, and the effects of walls which can so easily disrupt the signal.
+It may get rid of real cables, but there are still the limits on virtual ones, and the effects of walls which can so easily disrupt the signal.
 My X300 Bluetooth speaker can pick up the signal from my iPod Touch from the bedroom so long as it’s outside the door to the study, but once it’s in here, the signal either splutters or dies.

 The removal of the 3.5mm socket from the iPhone 7 is worrisome if everyone else follows Apple in assuming that the 3.5mm jack plug is passé.
 As I said at the top of the post, the 3.5mm jack plug is still fairly universal.
-All three of my DACs use it; every speaker I own (even the three Bluetooth ones) use it (and the rest use RCA cables).
+All of my DACs use it; a number of speakers I own (even the three Bluetooth ones) use it (and the rest use RCA cables).
 My Huawei Honour 9 has one alongside a USB C socket.
-Analogue cables can be used across several devices unlike Apple’s lightning cable which is one of those annoy proprietorial connections.
+Analogue cables can be used across several devices unlike Apple’s lightning cable which is one of those annoying proprietorial connections.

-Perhaps the 3.5mm jack plug doesn’t transmit the best sound, but at what point does better sound cross over from reality to marketing to the gullible?
+Perhaps, as I said above, the 3.5mm jack plug doesn’t transmit the best sound, but at what point does better sound cross over from reality to marketing to the gullible?
 My Sony MDR-1aDAC headphones have both 3.5mm and various digital connections, but an unscientific test with my iPod Touch doesn’t have me leaping out of my seat when I switch from analogue to digital.
 Frankly, it’s all electronic.
 The musicons (which are music-bearing particles [Really? –ed.]) travel along the metallons (which make up the wire; this is scientific fact [In whose delusional world? –ed.]) to the metal connector (also made of metallons; I’m sure I saw this on Wikipedia) whether you’re using a jack cable or a lightning one.
-Again, if there’s a difference, I aver that it’s only something a machine could distinguish.
+Again, if there is a difference, I aver that it’s only something a machine could distinguish.
 Well, that or one of those people who like to imagine they can hear the difference.

 Apart from hardware failure, I expect to be using my current range of kit for a long time to come, 3.5mm jack plugs and all.